TranzerDev/react-native-userdefaults/README.md

 // To get the value in standard UserDefaults const value = await RNUserdefaults.get(key);
-// The UserDefaults suite indetifier const suite = 'group.old-example.app';
+// The UserDefaults suite indetifier const suite = 'group.example.app';
-// To get the value in a self defined UserDefaults suite const value = await RNUserdefaults.getFromSuite(key, suite);
+//iOS only: To get the value in a self defined UserDefaults suite const value = await RNUserdefaults.getFromSuite(key, suite);
 ```